What is Windows 10/11 recovery disk?

 4. Then, you will be asked to select a CD/DVD drive and insert a blank disc into the drive, please do as instructed.

-5. Click "Create disc" to execute this task.
+5. Click "Create disc" to create Windows 10/11 recovery disk with CD/DVD.
 Then, it will start to write this disc, this process only takes a few minutes.

 1. Insert your recovery drive or system repair disc.
 Then, press the displayed F-keys on the initial screen when you start computer, then change the recovery drive or disc as the first boot option in the BIOS and boot from it.